SengerM/myplotlib/README.md

 # myplotlib

 A unique interface for plotting my stuff.
 The idea is to implement the same interface for the basic stuff in matplotlib and in plotly.
+The interfase is based in *matplotlib* and some things are wrapped to *plotly*.

-## Example
+## Examples

+The next example shows a simple usage case:

 ```Python
 import myplotlib as mpl